fwupd/fwupd/plugins/logitech-hidpp/README.md

 ## Design Notes

-When a dongle is detected in bootloader mode we detach the hidraw driver from the kernel and use raw control transfers.
+When a USB receiver is detected in bootloader mode we detach the hidraw driver from the kernel and use raw control transfers.
 This ensures that we don't accidentally corrupt the uploading firmware.
 For application firmware we use hidraw which means the hardware keeps working while probing, and also allows us to detect